 A smart architect or renovation contractor can set your walk-in shower in one corner of the small bathroom.
 You could also neo-angle this space to create more surface area inside the walk-in shower.

 Smart decorating ideas like adding a marble doorway to the walk-in shower can add a huge visual impact, taking away attention from the small bathroom.

 The area inside and outside the shower can be visually linked using the same tiles and flooring.
 This creates a continuous visual link to make the bathroom roomier.

 A corner pedestal sink is the best way to prevent crowding of a small bathroom.
 This way, the basin won’t get in the way of the door opening and closing.

 A floating vanity with sink also makes the room look bigger than it is.

-Always us rounded sinks in small spaces!
-Tight corners not only hurt your hips, they also tend to take up more space in the cramped area.
+Always use rounded sinks in small spaces!
+Tight corners not only hurt your hips, but they also tend to take up more space in the cramped area.